 - Changing the homepage URL and site URL in your database

 If you have noticed that your website is redirecting, then you will need to fix this immediately.
-Redirects can cause serious damage, not just to your site but also to your visitors, so it can have serious repercussions.
+Redirects can cause serious damage, not just to your site but also to your visitors, so they can have serious repercussions.

 The negative impacts of a redirect

 Hackers can cause serious, and sometimes irreversible, damage to your site, simply by redirecting your traffic elsewhere.
-If your website is redirecting traffic, then here are some ways as to how it can be causing damage to your website.
+If your website is redirecting traffic, then here are some ways how it can be causing damage to your website.